MewsSystems/gitbook-connector-api/operations/messagethreads.md

 ## Add message thread

-Creates a message thread on behalf of an original sender of the message to the integration.
+Creates a [Message thread](#message-thread) on behalf of an original sender of the message to the integration.

 ### Request